Home Page

 i.e. Passover 14th day.

-- On the appointments of you.
+- In the feast appointments of you.

 - At the beginning ('head of') of the ceremonial 'New Moons' (ie,